crossminer/maracas/docs/detections.md

 ## Method New Default
 A new default method is declared in an interface.
-As stated in the *JLS*, this change results in a `IncompatibleClassChangeError` linkage error only in the following scenario.
+As stated in the *JLS*, this change results in an `IncompatibleClassChangeError` linkage error only in the following scenario.
 Type `T` implements interfaces `I` and `J`.
-`I` is not a subinterface of `J` and visceversa.
+`I` is not a subinterface of `J` and viceversa.
 `J` has a default method `m()`.
 Now, we add a new default method in `I` with the same signature and return type of `m()`.
 Suppose there is an invocation of `m()` in `T` that does not follow the form `J.super.m()`.